dv-flow/vscode-dv-flow/docs/index.rst

 flow.dv Editor
 --------------

 A simple YAML text editor is provided for editing flow.dv files.
+All files named `flow.dv` are associated by default.
+The language `dvflow` can be used to associate additional file extensions with the editor.

 .. toctree::